benhpoh/Bulldozer-simulator/README.md

 - There is no class for the direction, leading to the Bulldozer having logic for direction changes.
 Directions are stored as strings causing unnecessary duplication and use of memory - even if you accepted that a text form for this was OK, a symbol (equivalent of an internalised string in Java) would be used idiomatic Ruby.
   - **Agreed**.
 Swapping to symbols is an improvement.
-  - At this scale, abstracting directions to a seperate class feels over engineered.
+  - At this scale, abstracting directions to a separate class feels over engineered.
 In this instance, ease of readibility outweighs performance benefits in my view.

 - Command processing in the Bulldozer returns loosely structured data from its command processing.
 It is attempting to indicate multiple different things so it returns an array instead of a scalar or more structured object.
 Sometimes it only returns an array by coincidence (e.g. a string), so the caller that indexes into the array seems to work by accident.
 There is no direct unit test of this code.
   - **Agreed**.
 Returning an object seems a more appropriate strategy
   - Unit testing established for Command class.

 - The Bulldozer has a method for reporting all costs - that seems like an odd responsibility for a bulldozer.
   - **Agreed**.
-Abstracted method back into the Cost class and called by a report trigger from Output class.
+Abstracted method back into the Cost class and called by a report trigger from Report class.